-- All pages must be formatted to fit on 8-1/2 by 11 inch paper with margins not less than one inch on every side.
+- The Reply to Reviewer Comments must be submitted in Adobe PDF format. - The Reply to Reviewer Comments must be written in English. - All pages must be formatted to fit on 8-1/2 by 11-inch paper with margins not less than one inch on every side.
 Use Times New Roman typeface, a black font color, and a font size of 12 points or larger (except in figures and tables). - The Control Number must be prominently displayed on the upper right corner of the header of every page.
 Page numbers must be included in the footer of every page.

-ARPA-E may not review or consider noncompliant Replies to Reviewer Comments (see Section III.D of the FOA).
+ARPA-E may not review or consider noncompliant Replies to Reviewer Comments (see Section III.F.1 of the FOA).
 ARPA-E will review and consider each compliant and responsive Full Application, even if no Reply is submitted or if the Reply is found to be noncompliant.

 Replies to Reviewer Comments must conform to the following content and form requirements, including maximum page lengths, described below.
-If a Reply to Reviewer Comments is more than three pages in length ARPA-E may review only the first three pages and disregard any additional pages, or ARPA-E may determine that the submission as a whole is noncompliant.
+If a Reply to Reviewer Comments is more than three pages in length, ARPA-E will review only the first three pages and disregard any additional pages.
+ARPA-E may review only the first three pages and disregard any additional pages, or ARPA-E may determine that the submission as a whole is noncompliant.